Lawyer Quincy Illinois

-What is workers’ compensation?
+What is Workers’ Compensation?

 While this may seem like a difficult term, it’s just a term for the insurance that employers in the State of Illinois must have.
 It covers medical expenses related to injuries and illnesses that arise because of workplace conditions.
 These claims can also be denied, which would prompt a hearing from the Workers’ Compensation Commission to decide your eligibility.

-What to do if injured at work
+What to Do if I'm Injured at Work

 This process is lengthy and can be frustrating and confusing.
 That’s why it’s so vital to follow the right steps to give yourself the best possible chance.
 Take a look at the following steps that you should be following if you’re injured at work.

-Get medical treatment from a physician.
+• Get appropriate medical care from a qualified physician.

-Call a qualified attorney that can help you through the process.
+• Contact a qualified attorney that can walk you through the process.

-Don’t think your case is too small – call for help from a qualified attorney.
+• Never assume your case is too small – always consult an attorney.

 Workers’ Comp Medical Coverage